tonykolomeytsev/figx/docs/src/user_guide/1-installation.md

 # Installation

-You can install the CLI tool by hand by downloading the [latest release from the releases page](https://github.com/tonykolomeytsev/figx/releases).
+## Any OS

-Or build the tool from source:
+Build the tool from source:

 ```bash
 cargo install --release --locked --path app